Kindly Myers Leaves Little To The Imagination In A Very Revealing Swimsuit

 Other fans, per usual, used words and phrases like “extremely beautiful,” “too sexy,” “incredibly hot,” and “true definition of perfection” to describe Kindly’s hot body.

-The remaining fans used hearts, kiss and fire emoji instead of long words and sentences to let the model know how much they like her.
+The remaining fans used hearts, kiss, and fire emoji instead of long words and sentences to let the model know how much they like her.

 Before posting the bikini photo, Kindly also treated her fans to a highly NSFW video clip where she could be seen bouncing her breasts while standing in a pool.

-Although the video didn’t show Kindly’s face, it racked up about 40,000 views, over 9,000 likes and 160-plus comments where fans expressed their desires for the model in explicit terms and begged the model to show some more skin.
+Although the video didn’t show Kindly’s face, it racked up about 40,000 views, over 9,000 likes, and 160-plus comments, as fans expressed their desires for the model in explicit terms and begged the model to show some more skin.
 The video can be viewed on Instagram.

 According to a piece by Height Line, Kindly was born and brought up in Bowling Green, a small town in southern Kentucky.

 After graduating from high school, the stunning model joined the U.S. Army as an automated logistical specialist.
-Later on, she served in the Army National Guard for four years, during which she developed herself physically and mentally.
+Later on, she served in the Army National Guard for four years, during which time she developed herself physically and mentally.